Coronavirus latest: Germany to reopen borders on June 15 | DW | 13.05.2020

 10:18 German Foreign Minister Heiko Maas has called for a coordinated approach within the European Union to resuming cross-border travel.
 "We don't all have to move forward at the same pace, but we also don't have to race against each other.
 In this way, we can avoid stepping on each other's toes," Maas said.

-He also announced an international "neighbourhood dialogue" in the next few days.
+He also announced an international "neighborhood dialogue" in the next few days.

 However, he also continued to urge caution: freedom of travel was "one of the foundations of the European project, but it was also about "the freedom to travel safely."